nosana-ci/nosana-cli/docs/Nosana Node Documentation 14aa27e638658070af2ad51b1415f8be/Literals (Pipeline) 256a27e63865801e8cfffc5517617d4a.md

 ## Putting It All Together

-Here’s a pipeline that turns a generated story into a cover image and a short video, then ships everything to S3 .
+Here's a pipeline that turns a generated story into a cover image and a short video, then ships everything to S3.

 It starts with the story stage.
-That stage has a single op that actually generates the story.
+This stage has a single op that generates the story.
 When it finishes, it writes three results: a title, a body, and a slug.
-Because groups are stages and only one stage runs at a time, the next stage doesn’t begin until this story stage is done.
+Because groups are stages and only one stage runs at a time, the next stage doesn't begin until the story stage is complete.

 The media stage comes next and runs two ops in parallel: one creates a cover image, the other renders a short video.
-Neither declares a dependency on the story op, because dependencies are only allowed within the same group.
-They don’t need to anyway.
+Neither declares a dependency on the story op because dependencies are only allowed within the same group.
+They don't need to anyway.
 The story stage has already finished, so both media ops can safely pull `%%ops.story.results.title%%` and `%%ops.story.results.body%%` as literals at hydration time.

 Once both media ops complete, the download stage runs.
-It has one op that mounts your target S3 path for example `s3://my-bucket/stories/%%ops.story.results.slug%%` and uploads three things: the story payload (built from the title and body), the cover image produced by the image op, and the video produced by the video op.
-All three are wired by literals reading each producer’s `results` .
+It has one op that mounts your target S3 path (for example `s3://my-bucket/stories/%%ops.story.results.slug%%`) and uploads three things: the story payload (built from the title and body), the cover image produced by the image op, and the video produced by the video op.
+All three are wired by literals reading each producer's `results`.

-That’s the flow: one stage per group, strict stage ordering, parallelism inside the media stage, and all cross-stage data passed by results and resolved with literals.
+That's the flow: one stage per group, strict stage ordering, parallelism inside the media stage, and all cross-stage data passed by results and resolved with literals.
 If you need to retry a flaky render, restart the specific media op.
 If you need a clean re-run of media, restart the media group.
-If you stop a media op, its producers are unaffected, and the download stage won’t begin until the media stage has fully finished.
+If you stop a media op, its producers are unaffected, and the download stage won't begin until the media stage is fully finished.

 ```json
 {